sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`contains_all`** (`container` , `container`) --->  `bool`

 #### Result:
-/ntrue if the left operand contains all the elements of the right operand, false otherwise
+true if the left operand contains all the elements of the right operand, false otherwise

 #### Comment:
 the definition of contains depends on the container